James M's Photo

 About Me

-This 209 Cat House has a large living room; a small kitchen; one bathroom; and two small bedrooms, each with queen sized beds.
-I share the place with six sweet cats .
+209 Cat House has a large living room; a small kitchen; one bathroom; and two small bedrooms, each with queen sized beds.
+There is a lot of outdoor covered space and a primitive open back yard.
+I share the place with six sweet indoor/outdoor cats.
 There are also six possums who love to eat in the kitchen with my cats after sunset.
 Go figure.

-St Pete is a city of food and nightlife.
+St Pete is a city of food, nightlife, and the Dali Museum among others.
 Central Ave is a few steps away, a great food and drink scene plus a free trolley that goes east to the downtown harbor.
 Fabulous beaches are a fifteen minute bus ride to the west.
 St Pete streets are laid on a grid basis, easy to navigate by foot, bike or car.
-Fifteen minutes to our south is the lesbian/gay capital of the US south, Gulfport.
-Very artsy/musical/literate.
+Fifteen minutes to our south is the lesbian/gay capital of the US south, Gulfport, and very artsy/musical/literate.

-I have beach blankets for some of North America's best beaches, less than ten miles away.
-This is Florida, one of the front lines of climate change, and daytime temps are near 90F until October 1, Big rain comes every few days with brilliant sun in between.
+I have beach blankets for some of the best beaches in the US.
+This is Florida, one of the front lines of climate change, and daytime temps are near 90F from June 1 until October 1, Big rain comes every few days with brilliant sun during summer.

 Water and electricity are precious commodities so please don't waste them.
 The AC is set for 80F.
 Please keep windows and doors closed.
 You will always need to clean up immediately after your kitchen activities since counter space is limited and bugs are everywhere here in Florida.